 Sindoor (also known as kumkum and vermilion) is prepared by combining turmeric, lime and the metal mercury.
 It’s traditionally red or orange in color.
 Turmeric is known for its medicinal and calming properties.
 Therefore, applying sindoor is beneficial for the physical and psychological well-being of the woman as she carries out her responsibilities in her marriage.
 Interestingly, the sixth chakra (third eye) is centred on the forehead between the eyebrows.
 It’s considered the channel through which mental power and spirituality can be enhanced.

-Red is the color of power and symbolic of the female energy of the Hindu Goddess Parvati.
+Red is the colour of power and symbolic of the female energy of the Hindu Goddess Parvati.
 Mother Parvati is regarded as the ideal wife and every Hindu wife is expected to emulate her.
 Hindus believe that Goddess Parvati protects all those men whose wives apply the sacred sindoor.